somanadi/steel-eye/README.md

 In the section we will download and install **GO** binaries and set appropiate Environment variables, so that **GO** can access its binaries and our application code.
 &nbsp;

-- Once the system and instance status checks has passed the , SSH into the Application server and execute below commands to download and install **GO**.
+- Once the system and instance status checks has passed, SSH into the Application server and execute below commands to download and install **GO**.
 &nbsp;
 ``` sh
 $ sudo su